SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-advanced/JS-Advanced-DOM-Manipulations-Lab-02.Add-Delete.zip) **for this task.**

 Extend the previous problem to display a `[Delete]` link after each list item.

-Clicking ot it, should delete the item with no confirmation.
+Clicking on it should delete the item with no confirmation.

 # Example
 [image assetsSrc="Dom-Manipulation(4).png" /]